 Class size is capped at 24 students, regardless of how many are taking the course for college credit.

-Prerequisites: Completion of F200/203 or three years high school French.
+Prerequisites: Completion of F200/203 or three years high school French completing most recent course with C or better

 GEOL-G 103/EAS-E 103 Earth Science: Materials and Processes (3 cr.)